tsharkey/.dotfiles/README.md

 ## What's going to happen?
 - A handful of casks and formulas through brew
   - see [brew.sh](bootstrap-scripts/brew.sh) for the list of formulas and casks
-- brew installs mas, a utility to install Mac App Store apps from the command line
-  - see [mas-install.sh](bootstrap-scripts/mas-install.sh) for the list of apps installed
 - Some mac os settings will be changed
   - see [macos-defaults.sh](bootstrap-scripts/macos-defaults.sh) for the list of settings that will modified
 - All of the dotfiles will be symlinked to their appropriate locations